dev-sda1/DiscBot/README.md

 + A decent enough server (I can run this fine on a 2GB Digitalocean droplet with 50GB storage)

 # How to set up
 + 1. Clone the repository to your directory of choice on your server.
-(It will create its own folder so keep this in mind) (``git clone https://github.com/dev-sda1/CentroBot.git``).
-This shouldn't take long
+(It will create its own folder so keep this in mind) ``git clone https://github.com/dev-sda1/CentroBot.git`` This shouldn't take long to copy over if your provider's bandwidth is good enough

 + 2. Edit the config.json file in the storage folder to add your token and mongo account.
 [Make sure it's secure!
 Click here if you don't know how](https://www.digitalocean.com/community/tutorials/how-to-secure-mongodb-on-ubuntu-20-04)
 + 3. Navigate to the root of the folder and run ``npm install && npm bot``
 + 4. Check that your bot is online in the server!